Vasyl Zinkevych

-Vasyl Ivanovych Zinkevych (Васи́ль Іва́нович Зінке́вич; born 1 May 1945) is a Ukrainian singer, actor, dancer and costume designer.
+Vasyl Ivanovych Zinkevych (Василь Іванович Зінкевич; born 1 May 1945) is a Ukrainian singer, actor, dancer and costume designer.
 Alongside Nazariy Yaremchuk, Sofia Rotaru and Volodymyr Ivasyuk, Zinkevych was one of the faces of the Ukrainian roots revival music of the 1970s.

 Zinkevych found his initial fame as the lead singer of the Ukrainian VIA Smerichka and as the lead actor in the 1970 film Chervona Ruta.
 His interpretations of Volodymyr Ivasyuk's songs "Chervona Ruta", "Myla moia" and "Na shvydkykh poizdakh" made him known all over the Soviet Union.
 He was appointed a People's Artist of Ukraine in 1995, received the Ukrainian State Prize in 1994 and became a Hero of Ukraine in 2009.
 Several of Zinkevych songs, as well as some of his dance choreographies, made it to the "Golden Fund of Ukrainian artistry".

 Early life

 Zinkevych was born several days before the end of World War II in the village of Vaskivtsi in western Ukraine.
 From a young age, Zinkevych loved drawing and wanted to become a metal worker.
 Zinkevych then went into required Soviet military service, first being stationed in Lviv and later in Czechoslovakia.
 During his service, as opposed to most of his colleagues, he became engaged in dancing rather than singing or playing music.

 After completing military service, he moved to the tradition-rich Bukovina region, where he thought he could learn the craftmanship of metal work best.
 In 1968, he moved to Vyzhnytsia and was enrolled in the College of Applied Arts.
 He became involved in traditional dancing at the Dim kul'tury, the local cultural centre, in the dancing ensemble Smerchina.
 He also started to design and stitch national costumes.